-Kelly E. Guld, M.D.
+Kelly E. Guld, MD

-Cardiology, Cardiovascular Disease, Interventional Cardiology
+Cardiology, Cardiovascular Disease, Internal Medicine, Interventional Cardiology

-Dr. Guld specializes in general cardiology as well as interventional cardiology with a focus on coronary artery intervention and minimally invasive trans-catheter aortic valve implantation (TAVR).
+Dr. Guld specializes in general cardiology as well as interventional cardiology with a focus on coronary artery intervention and minimally invasive trans-catheter aortic valve replacement (TAVR).
 Her research project during fellowship focused on heart disease and frailty in an aging female population.
 She takes great pride in her connections with her patients in the office, the hospital and in the cardiac catheterization laboratory.

 Medical School - Boston University, Boston, MA